Nix4444/Student-report/README.md

 # Student report
-Student report Generator, A basic project made for college
+Student report Generator, A basic project made for an assignment.